-We constructed the enzyme-constrained model ecCGL1 based on the iCW773 model of C. glutamicum using the upgraded workflow (Figure 1).
-First, we updated the workflow of ECMpy to automatically acquire k{cat} values from databases and fill missing values using AutoPACMEN.
-In the construction of the ecModel of E. coli using ECMpy, we have emphasized the impact of the subunit composition of proteins on the accuracy of model simulations, but it was done by manually correcting GPR relationships and collecting the subunit number of each protein [18].
-In this study, we achieved the semi-automated correction of GPR relationships using the GPRuler tool and protein homology similarity, and the automated acquisition of the ecGEMs neglect the quantitative subunit composition information of non-monomeric enzymes, so the introduction of the number of subunits in the GPR relationship might also be necessary for future model reconstruction.
+We constructed the enzyme-constrained model ecCGL1 based on the iCW773 model of $C.\ glutamicum$ using the upgraded workflow (Figure 1).
+First, we updated the workflow of ECMpy to automatically acquire $k{\rm cat}$ values from databases and fill missing values using AutoPACMEN.
+In the construction of the ecModel of $E.\ coli$ using ECMpy, we have emphasized the impact of the subunit composition of proteins on the accuracy of model simulations, but it was done by manually correcting GPR relationships and collecting the subunit number of each protein [18].
+In this study, we achieved the semi-automated correction of GPR relationships using the GPRuler tool and protein homology similarity, and the automated acquisition of the quantitative subunit composition data based on UniProt.
+The GEMs and most of the ecGEMs neglect the quantitative subunit composition information of non-monomeric enzymes, so the introduction of the number of subunits in the GPR relationship might also be necessary for future model reconstruction.